 Very few UVB rays (the ones that cause sunburn) will pass through glass, but at least half of UVA rays (the ones that penetrate more deeply to damage skin) will.
 If you spend long hours in a car or working near windows, consider protecting exposed skin.

 6. Eat a whole foods diet rich in antioxidants + healthy fat

-- Antioxidants like vitamins A, C, and E, as well as zinc, selenium, and copper from whole foods (think brightly colored fruits and vegetables, nuts/seeds, and high quality animal foods) are better than antioxidant supplements at protecting against cancer.
+- Antioxidants like vitamins A, C, and E, zinc, selenium, copper, and CoQ10 from whole foods (think brightly colored fruits and vegetables, nuts/seeds, and high quality animal foods) are better than antioxidant supplements at protecting against cancer.
 (6) The better the body’s antioxidant reserves, the more able it is to repair some of the free radicals created by sun exposure.

 - Lycopene from cooked and canned tomato products appears to be particularly protective.
 (7).

 - Collagen hydrolysate – daily intake has been shown to protect from UV induced melasma, and to improve skin hydration and reduce wrinkles.
 (10)

 - Protein is important since a variety of amino acids (protein components) are needed to translate UV rays into benefits, and to repair DNA damage.

 - Healthy fats, including omega-3’s from wild caught fish and seafood, monounsaturated fats from avocados, olive oil, and some other plant sources, and cholesterol and saturated fats (ideally from animals raised on pasture), all assist in skin healthy and regeneration.
 (8)